 March 1, 2016—Ambient Weather recalled 57,000 weather radios, because they can overheat when they’re plugged into an AC power outlet, which poses a fire hazard.

 Feb.
 18, 2016—Apple recalled its travel adapter kits and plugs, because the two-prong wall-plug adapters can break and expose the metal portion of the adapter, which poses an electrical shock hazard.

 Feb.
 2, 2016—Microsoft recalled AC power cords that were sold with Microsoft Surface Pro, Surface Pro 2 and Surface Pro 3 tablet computers, because the power cords can overheat, which poses a fire and shock hazard to consumers.
 The recalled power cords don’t have a 1/8-inch power sleeve on the end that connects to the power supply.

 Nov.
 12, 2015—PNY Technologies recalled its Portable Lithium Polymer Battery Packs, because the batteries can overheat and vent flames, which pose fire and burn hazards to consumers.

 Sept.
 1, 2015—MiWorld Accessories recalled its USB charger for the iPhone 5 and iPhone 5S, because the product can overheat while in use, which poses a fire hazard.

 June 4, 2015—Apple recalled all Beats Pill XL wireless speakers, because the battery can overheat, which poses a fire hazard

-March 31, 2014—Lenovo recalled the ThinkPad notebook computer’s battery pack, because the product can overheat, which poses a fire hazard.
+Dec.
+10, 2014—Lenovo recalled its LS-15 alternating-current (AC) power cord, because the product can overheat, which poses a fire and burn hazard to consumers.